-This semi-troglodyte village offers an unfamiliar decor to its visitors and a unique point of view of the Tarn Valley spanned by the Millau Viaduct.
-Leaning against the cliff and overlooking the Causse Rouge, the village of Peyre has been awarded the “one of the most beautiful villages in France” label.
+The semi-troglodyte village of Peyre offers visitors an unusual setting and a unique view of the Tarn valley spanned by the Millau Viaduct.
+Leaning against the cliffs and overlooked by the plateau of the Causse Rouge, the village of Peyre has been awarded the “Most Beautiful Villages in France” label.

-Head to the top of the picturesque village of Peyre and observe the breathtaking views.
-The spot also gives you one of the most beautiful views of the Millau Viaduct, situated just a few kilometers upstream.
+From the top of this picturesque village, the view over the valley is breathtaking.
+The site also offers one of the finest views of the Millau Viaduct, just a few kilometers upstream.

 Itinerary camping Peyre